brettanomyces/ici/README.md

 ici
 ===

-a repository for my experiments with go
+A repository for my experiments with go.

+Go documentation can be viewed when offline using: "godoc -http=:6060"